kotlin-hands-on/hands-on/Kotlin Native Concurrency/03_Global.md

 other thread: i 5
 ```

-Companion objects are also globally referencable, and will also be frozen.
+Companion objects are also globally referenceable, and will also be frozen.
 You can run `companionAlsoFrozen()` to see this in action.

 ```kotlin
 fun companionAlsoFrozen(){